mRs-/Black-Friday-Deals/README.md

 ### 💸 [ishim AIO Domain Tools](https://ish.im/black-friday) - Domain WHOIS, bulk availability check and 1-word name generator. – 60% off

+### 💰 [Camo](https://reincubate.com/camo/) – Upgrade your video by using your phone as a pro-quality webcam. – 40% off with CYBERCAMO

 ## 📌 Productivity Software

 ### 💰 [MDX.one](https://mdx.one) – Notion to Blog in minutes - 30% off - Coupon code: BFCM2021